bvibber/ogv.js/README.md

 * updated yuv-canvas to 1.2.6;
     * fixes for capturing WebGL canvas as MediaStream
 * fixes for seeks on low frame rate video
-* note: fails to build on emscripten 1.38.31 due to an emscripten bug (fixed in their incoming branch)
+* updated emscripten toolchain to 1.38.36
     * drop OUTLINING_LIMIT from AV1 JS build; doesn't work in newer emscripten and not really needed

 1.6.0 - 2019-02-26
 * experimental support for AV1 video in WebM